-A secured party will usually acquire a power of sale:
+In addition to the statutory power of sale set out above, a secured party will usually also acquire a power of sale:

-- i. as a matter of common law; and - ii. as a matter of contract pursuant to the terms of the security document.
+- i. as a matter of common law; - ii. where the security document is made by way of deed, by virtue of an implied statutory right of sale; and - iii. as a matter of contract pursuant to the terms of the security document.